EthamQ/doodle_clone_2018/server/README.md

 }

 ##############################################
-11. Delete a participator of an event router.post('/participant/remove/:adminUUID', participantLogic.removeParticipants);
+11. Remove dates from the creator router.post('creator/date/remove/:adminUUID', dateLogic.removeDatesFromCreator);

+Expected data about the date and participant in the post request, send all the indexes of the dates you want to set to false in the dates array of the creator

 Expected data in the url:
 /:adminUUID:
-the adminUuid of the event
+the uuid of the creator, so only he can update those values

-Expected data in the post request:
-A array of participant ids who should be removed
 {
-  "participantIdArray" :[
-		string
+    "dateIndexToRemove": [
+        number
     ]
 }

 ##############################################
 12. Add dates to the creator
-router.post('/date/creator/add/:adminUUID', dateLogic.addDatesToCreator);
+router.post('creator/date/add/:adminUUID', dateLogic.addDatesToCreator);

 Expected data about the date and participant in the post request, send all the indexes of the dates you want to set to true in the dates array